-Information for patients:
+Information for providers:1

 - Adverse reactions or quality problems experienced with the use of this product may be reported to the FDA’s MedWatch Adverse Event Reporting program either online, by regular mail or by fax.

 - U.S. Food and Drug Administration.
 “FDA Requests Removal of All Ranitidine Products (Zantac) from the Market.” , opens new window.
 Last accessed November 29, 2021.